Eskandar Khan Setkhanian: Iranian Constitutional Revolution

-The Brigade strongly opposed the subsequent appointment of William Morgan Shuster as Treasurer-General of Persia, who was working with Nationalist forces to forcefully collect taxes on behalf of the Americans, as well as seizing the estates of dissenters.
-The Brigade intimated Shuster to such an extent that the Majles finally had him dismissed in 1911.
-The Brigade helped to bring about the downfall of the Majles, effectively ending the era of Constitutional Revolution.
+The brigade strongly opposed the subsequent appointment of William Morgan Shuster as Treasurer-General of Iran, who was working with Nationalist forces to forcefully collect taxes on behalf of the Americans, as well as seizing the estates of dissenters.
+The brigade intimated Shuster to such an extent that the Majles finally had him dismissed in 1911.
+The brigade helped to bring about the downfall of the Majles, effectively ending the era of the Constitutional Revolution.

+Late military career

+In 1915, Eskandar Khan was appointed as the chief of staff of the Tehran headquarters of the brigade.
+The following year, he retired from the brigade after more than a quarter of a century of service.
+Right after this, the Cossack Brigade went through the most profound shift to its leadership and external impacts since its founding three decades prior.
+After his retirement, Reza Khan, who served under him at the time, was promoted to third-rank sartip and made the chief of a regiment in Tehran.
+The British Empire was able to become the dominant foreign influence over the brigade because the conclusion of World War I and the subsequent Bolshevik Revolution had made the Russian military units depart from Iran.

 1921 Coup d'état

-After General Edmund Ironside encouraged Reza Khan to stage a coup against the Qajar government in 1921, Iskandar was approached by his colleagues to consider opposing Reza Khan.
-Iskandar had been fond of Reza while Reza was a soldier under his command for two years, and had developed a close relationship with him.
+Colleagues of Eskandar Khan requested that he consider leading an opposition to Reza Khan once the British general Edmund Ironside had persuaded Reza Khan to carry out the 1921 coup d'état against the Majles and government of Fathollah Khan Akbar.
+Eskandar Khan had been fond of Reza while Reza was a soldier under his command for two years, and had developed a close relationship with him.
 Reza Khan was often seen around the Davidkhanian mansion during those years.
-Iskandar chose not to oppose his takeover.
+Eskandar Khan chose not to oppose his takeover.

-As April approached following the coup, Iskandar had still not pledged his loyalty to the new Shah.
-Iskandar invited him to the Davidkhanian family mansion on Khiaban-e Sepah, where he had Cossacks guarding him and his family.
-On Reza Khan's orders, he and Iskandar were let alone to discuss the future in private.
+As April approached following the coup, Eskandar Khan had still not pledged his loyalty to the new Shah.
+Eskandar Khan invited him to the Davidkhanian mansion on Sepah Street, where he had Cossacks guarding him and his family.
+On Reza Khan's orders, he and Eskandar Khan were let alone to discuss the future in private.
 The two walked the garden of the estate, and began to circumnavigate the pond.
-Halfway around the pond, Iskandar stopped walking, and Reza Khan put his arm around the older general's shoulder, and continued to walk.
-Five years later, Reza Khan crowned himself king of Iran, establishing the Pahlavi dynasty.
+Halfway around the pond, Eskandar Khan stopped walking, and Reza Khan put his arm around the older general's shoulder, and continued to walk.
+Five years later, Reza Khan crowned himself shah of Iran, establishing the Pahlavi dynasty.